 In other situations, Atheists have a hard time with this because their beliefs cause them to dissociate with religion.
 A higher power can be hard to find when your core beliefs tell you otherwise.
 For those struggling to find a God, it can be difficult, but not impossible.
 The goal is not to find a God, but to seek something higher than themselves to aid them in recovery.
 During an interview with a man, who chose to remain anonymous, he explained how this was a step he could not follow.

 “I’ve done rehab on 3 occasions.
-First time… was a 12-step program and I didn’t find that effective at all because I’m not religious… I do not like or use any 12-step programs so I can just say that I don’t find them appealing because their religion based and that makes me uncomfortable and I don’t agree with the method… As far as faith, I am completely non-religious, so I believe a lot of my strength has come from within. “- Anonymous Addict who attended Narcotics Anonymous.
+First time… was a 12-step program and I didn’t find that effective at all because I’m not religious… I do not like or use any 12-step programs so I can just say that I don’t find them appealing because they’re religion-based and that makes me uncomfortable and I don’t agree with the method… As far as faith, I am completely non-religious, so I believe a lot of my strength has come from within. “- Anonymous Addict who attended Narcotics Anonymous.

 Step 4 and 5: Moral Inventory and Admitting Wrongdoings